Taking a break from LinkedIn

 I have started to wonder whether or not I should spend such a big part of the finite amount of time and energy that I have available throughout the day on browsing and refreshing LinkedIn, with all its humblebragging, broetry and other content that’s much more about the eyeballs and the likes than it is about providing actual value to those who read it.

 And that’s why I’ve decided to take a break from LinkedIn, at least for a while.
 I don’t want to give it up altogether (at least not yet…) like I did with Twitter, especially because again, I have been getting a lot of value out of the platform over the years.
 I do want to see how much of that is directly related to me being on LinkedIn, though, and how much of that is purely because of the quality of my talks, my articles and my courses.

-I will check in to LinkedIn at most once a week (but moving as soon as possible to once every other week), on Friday mornings, to see if I’ve got any messages that absolutely need to be dealt with.
+I’ll check LinkedIn at most once a week (but I hope to move to every other week or so quickly), on Friday mornings, to see if I’ve got any messages that absolutely need to be dealt with.
 And by ‘need to’ I mean: check if I miss out on any potential business opportunities.
 I will also accept invites that have come in during the week.

-I will also (very occasionally) publish posts, but will be using an external service, and only to point people to new content that I’ve produced, be it a blog post, a video or even a new open source workshop.
-In other words, those few posts that I do share are meant to provide immediate value to those reading them.
+I will occasionally publish posts, but will be using an external service, and only to point people to new content that I’ve produced, such as a blog post, a new RestAssured.Net release or even a new open source workshop, or to do a bit of promotion for my training or mentoring services.

 I am fully aware that I still have a business to run, and that in the past, LinkedIn has been my main channel for promotion and marketing.
 During my break, I will, and will need to, therefore explore alternative ways of bringing my services to the attention of potential clients.
 I’ve been exploring some ways to do this for a while, but haven’t really taken a lot of action in that area yet.
 I’m really curious to see how dependent I am on LinkedIn, really.